PrefectHQ/prefect/docs/concepts/deployments.md

 One of the primary motivations for creating deloyments of flows is to remotely _schedule_ and _trigger_ them.
 Just as flows can be called as functions with different input values, so can deployments be triggered or scheduled with different values through the use of parameters.

-The five fields here capture the necessary metadata to perform such actions:
+The six fields here capture the necessary metadata to perform such actions:

 - **`schedule`**: a [schedule object](/concepts/schedules/).
 Most of the convenient interfaces for creating deployments allow users to avoid creating this object themselves.